SyndicateProtocol/syndicate-appchains/README.md

 - `op-down`: Stop the Optimism devnet
 - `go-install`: Install all Go dependencies in the Dev Container

+If these aliases don't work immediately, you may need to open a new terminal in the Dev Container.
+If they still don't work, you can run `just --justfile /workspaces/metabased-rollup/.devcontainer/justfile create-aliases` to create them manually.

 ### Sharing git ssh credentials with the Dev Container

 You can share your local git ssh credentials with the Dev Container via the ssh-add command.